litmuschaos/litmus-docs/website/docs/user-guides/gitops-configuration.md

 ## Introduction

-GitOps enables you to configure a single source of truth for your chaos chaos scenarios and experiments, any changes made either to the artifacts stored in the configured git repository or the portal will be synced.
+GitOps enables you to configure a single source of truth for your chaos scenarios and experiments, any changes made either to the artifacts stored in the configured git repository or the portal will be synced.

 ## Before you begin